buturliay/scentify/README.md

-# scentify
+# brewsona
-Turn your spotify history into a perfume/cologne
+Turn your spotify history into a coffee order